ThKrypt/QualCoder/01-Introduction.md

 `cd Downloads\QualCoder-master`

 Install and activate the virtual environment.
-This step can be skipped, but I recommend you do not skip it. pip install virtualenv
+This step can be skipped, but I recommend you do not skip it.

+`pip install virtualenv`

 Create a virtual environment called env.

-virtualenv env
+`virtualenv env`

 Activate the virtual environment, this changes the command prompt display using (brackets): (env)

-env\Scripts\activate.bat
+`env\Scripts\activate.bat`

 Install python modules.
-Type the following: py -m pip install --upgrade pip
+Type the following:

+`py -m pip install --upgrade pip`

-py -m pip install wheel pyqt6 chardet ebooklib lxml openpyxl Pillow ply pdfminer.six pandas plotly pydub python-vlc rispy SpeechRecognition
+`py -m pip install wheel pyqt6 chardet ebooklib lxml openpyxl Pillow ply pdfminer.six pandas plotly pydub python-vlc rispy SpeechRecognition`

 Wait, until all modules are installed .

-Install Qualcoder, from the downloaded folder type py -m pip install .
+Install Qualcoder, from the downloaded folder type:

+`py -m pip install .`

 The py command uses the most recent installed version of python.
 You can use a specific version on your Windows, if you have many python versions installed, e.g. py -3.10 See discussion here: [Difference between py and python](https://stackoverflow.com/questions/50896496/what-is-the-difference-between-py-and-python-in-the-terminal)

-Run QualCoder from the command prompt py -m qualcoder
+Run QualCoder from the command prompt:

+`py -m qualcoder`

-If running QualCoder in a virtual environment, to exit the virtual environment type: deactivate
+If running QualCoder in a virtual environment, to exit the virtual environment type:

+`deactivate`

 The command prompt will then remomove the (env) wording.

-To start QualCoder again
+To start QualCoder again:

 If you are not using virtual environment, as long as you are in the same drive letter, eg C:

-py -m qualcoder
+`py -m qualcoder`

 If you are using a virtual environment:

-cd to the Qualcoder-master (or Qualcoder release folder), then type:
+`cd` to the Qualcoder-master (or Qualcoder release folder), then type:

-env\Scripts\activate.bat
+`env\Scripts\activate.bat`

-py -m qualcoder
+`py -m qualcoder`

 Note: 8 Dec 2022 - lxml may not install on python version 3.11 until a bug in lxml is fixed.
 Ignore errors related to this. lxml is only used to validate REFI-QDA data files.